Treasury and Working Capital Management Metrics Every CFO Should Track

 investment readiness servicesIntroduction

-For any business operating at scale, cash is not just a metric — it is the foundation of every operational and strategic decision.
-Yet many companies continue to manage liquidity reactively, waiting until a cash flow problem surfaces before taking action.
-Treasury and working capital management gives CFOs the financial intelligence to stay ahead of liquidity gaps, optimise capital deployment, and protect the business from unexpected shocks.
-This guide covers the specific metrics that belong in every CFO's monitoring framework, and explains why tracking them consistently changes the quality of every financial decision made at the leadership level.
+Treasury and working capital management gives CFOs and finance consultants the financial intelligence to stay ahead of liquidity gaps, optimise capital deployment, and protect the business from unexpected shocks.
+This guide covers the specific metrics that belong in every CFO's monitoring framework and explains why tracking them consistently improves the quality of financial decisions made at the leadership level.

 Key Takeaways